wa1gov/CWGen/README.md

  by Microsoft.
 It was a part of Windows Essentials software suite and offered the ability to create and edit videos.

-Usage: cwgen < Morse code characters >
+Usage: cwgen < Morse code characters > | < Text characters >

 Examples:
-Use / for word space in both cases cwgen "-.-. --.- / -.. . / .-- .- .---- --. --- ...-" > cq.wlmp
+Use / for word space
+cwgen "-.-. --.- / -.. . / .-- .- .---- --. --- ...-" > cq.wlmp
 Output XML, redirect to .wlmp file for input to the WMM app.
-Output will also be decoded in the file cwgen.decode
+Output will also be decoded in the file cwgen.decoded
 Or:
-cwgen "C Q / D E / W A 1 G O V" > cq.wlmp
+cwgen "CQ DE WA1GOV" > cq.wlmp
 Output will be Morse code in the file cwgen.code

 Examples of the final product can be found on YouTube